Homemade sauerkraut recipe

 The role of these friendly bugs in our colon on irritable bowel syndrome, gluten intolerance and the more serious conditions like coeliac disease is being fervently researched by the experts.

-There is no need to wait for that solid scientific evidence; we can all start benefiting from probiotics in our food even if they do not turn out to be the cure-all that we had hoped for.
+There is no need to wait for that solid scientific evidence; we can start benefiting from probiotics in our food even if they do not turn out to be the cure-all that we had hoped for.

 On a personal note, I have suffered terribly from epigastric pain at night for fifteen years; I had to be very careful what I ate for dinner.
 One week after starting to make and drink kefir every day almost completely solved the problem.
 I now take it twice a week.